Skip to content

 baseline_lmax = 50 # Maximum harmonic degree for baseline term

-sky_lmax = beam_lmax + baseline_lmax # Resulting maxmimum harmonic degree for sky term
+sky_lmax = beam_lmax + baseline_lmax # Resulting maximum harmonic degree for sky term

 # Telescope position in TIRS lat, lon in radians.

-But now we work on limited ranges of sky \(m\)'s but over multiple frequecy channels
+But now we work on limited ranges of sky \(m\) values over multiple frequency channels.

 sky_absm_limits = (0, 10)